 Facebook recently announced its plan to launch its very own cryptocurrency called Libra.
 Though slated for launch in 2020, Libra has already created a lot of buzz in the market.
 Given Facebook’s reputation of disregarding the privacy of its users, Libra has come under major scrutiny.
 The launch of this currency is expected to have a major impact on the world economy.

-If you aren’t aware as to what Libra is all about and how it is likely to function then it is time to update your knowledge.
+If you aren’t aware of what Libra is all about and how it is likely to function, then it is time to update your knowledge.
 Here is a look at all that you need to know about Facebook’s Cryptocurrency Libra.

 What is Libra?

-Libra cryptocurrency is represented by three wavy horizontal line Unicode character ≋.
+Libra cryptocurrency is represented by three wavy horizontal line Unicode character ≋ .
 Libra is expected to be quite similar to the cryptocurrencies that have already been floated in the market.
-It will exist purely in digital form just as other cryptocurrencies.
-Its transactions will be registered on the blockchain which is a software ledger where the transactions of other cryptocurrencies are also recorded.
+It will exist purely in digital form, just as other cryptocurrencies.
+Its transactions will be registered on the blockchain, a software ledger where other cryptocurrencies’ transactions are also recorded.

+The Libra blockchain, which is likely to become a fully open system in the times to come, shall initially be managed by the Libra association’s founding members.
 Libra’s value will be based on certain assets.
-Though it is not yet clear as to what these assets would be, it is being speculated that there may be a person’s bank deposits, government securities, and the likes.
+Though it is not yet clear what these assets would be, it is being speculated that there may be a person’s bank deposits, government securities, and the likes.